Train Smarter. Respond Better.

 Sees failure trends across cards and domains.
 Responds to patterns, not single errors.

 0200 in the station.
 Between calls.
-No training officer required.
+Available even when no instructor is on shift.
 No waiting.

 Speak to SIGNAL.
 SIGNAL speaks back.
 Hands-free, on demand.